fantastic001/Mako/README.md

-SScheduler
+Mako
 ==============

-Tool for making weekly chedules, organizing projects and measuring progress in achieving goals.
+Tool for making weekly schedules, organizing projects and measuring progress in achieving goals.